In 1977, the federal government named Heath Pond Bog Natural Area a National Natural Landmark—an outstanding example of our country’s natural history.

-Heath Pond Bog is an extremely fragile habitat with rare species for viewing, never picking.
+Heath Pond Bog is an extremely fragile habitat with rare species for viewing, never for picking.
 Staying on the marked pathways will protect the preserve for future generations and help keep your feet dry.